maguiiiar/MachineLearningAlgorithms/README.md

  **ELASTIC NET REGRESSION**

- Elastic net is basically a combination of both L1 and L2 regularization.
-So if you know elastic net, you can implement both Ridge and Lasso by tuning the parameters α and λ.
+ - Elastic net is basically a combination of both L1 and L2 regularization.
+So if you know elastic net, you can implement both Ridge and Lasso by tuning the parameters α and λ simutaneously.

-*elasticnet_model_with_imbalance.R* makes possible lasso, ridge and elastic net models being created and utilizes techniques to deal with imbalanced target databases, comparing models with different techniques.
-Also, the same structure can be applied to several other modelling methods (statistical or machine learning/AI ones), since it utilizes *caret* package to develop all structure.

 There are two ways of develop lasso, ridge or elastic net models in R: using *glmnet* package or *caret* package.
 *glmnet* package allows us to implement lasso, ridge or elastic net and has several interesting plots to follow modelling development.

 *caret* package allows us to compare and tune models easely, even using different methods.
-It removes strucuture, input and output differences between functions from different packages, unifying it all in only one. *caret* does not differentiate *lambda 1 standard deviation* and *lambda minimum*.
+It removes strucuture, input and output differences between functions from different packages, unifying it all in only one.
+A negative point for *caret* for penalized regression is that it does not differentiate *lambda 1 standard deviation* and *lambda minimum*. *bestTune* output from caret is equivalent to